Contra (New England)

 Watch at: https://www.youtube.com/watch?v=KevQxr-saFw

 Preparation: Take hands in fours from the top.
 ‘1’s improper (change places with partner).
-Minor sets that happen to be adjacent crossways could align themselves with each other - allowing wavy lines to be extended.
+Minor sets from adjacent 'lines', may, serendipitously be able to align themselves with each other - allowing crossways wavy lines to be extended.

-A2: Face across and hold hands in fours, "circle to the left" three places, to: (3 bars)
+A2: Face across and hold hands in fours, "circle 3 places to the left" to: (7)

-ladies forward to Allemande right 1⅓ around (turn thru' 360° plus c.
-110°).
+ladies forward to Allemande right completely around plus c.
+110° (1⅓).
 Still holding right hands, they raise left to neighbor - to form a crossways wavy line.
+(8).

 ladies release r. hands and Allemande left ¾ around (turn 270°) their neighbor to meet a new neighbor, and, without releasing left hands, make a longways, wavy line.
-(2 bars)
+(4)

 release l. hand, and Allemande right new neighbor.
-(2 bars) End couples turn-back, change places and wait-out a ‘go’.
+(4) Lady could twirl into place.
+End couples turn-back, change places and wait-out a ‘go’.

 Coconut Cream Pie